riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Orders table.\
 Q32.
 Write a query that returns all orders placed on the last day of activity that can be found in the Orders table.
+Q33.
+Write a query that returns employees who did not place orders on or after May 1, 2008.